linuxsimba/mos-ansible-roles/lma_slack/README.md

 # lma_slack

-Update Stacklight configuration on all controllers to support sending of key Stacklight metrics to Slack.
+Update Stacklight configuration on all LMA nodes to support sending of key Stacklight metrics to Slack.

 By default it sends the cluster status changes for each of the key service